-These commands are used to configure Dynamic Host Configuration Protocol (DHCP) client functions. and relay functions.
+These commands are used to configure Dynamic Host Configuration Protocol (DHCP) client, relay, and server functions.
 Any VLAN interface on this switch can be configured to automatically obtain an IP address through DHCP.
-This switch can also be configured to relay DHCP client configuration requests to a DHCP server on another network.
+This switch can also be configured to relay DHCP client configuration requests to a DHCP server on another network, or it can be configured to provide DHCP service directly to any client.

-Table 167: DHCP Commands
+Table 174: DHCP Commands